input-output-hk/marlowe-agda/src/Marlowe/Examples/Cardano.lagda.md

 evalValue e s v = ℰ⟦ v ⟧ e s
 evalObservation e s o = 𝒪⟦ o ⟧ e s

--- TODO: functions to be used in test-spec
--- {-# COMPILE GHC evalValue as evalValue #-}
+-- TODO: functions to be used in test-spec: requires environment and state -- {-# COMPILE GHC evalValue as evalValue #-}
 -- {-# COMPILE GHC evalObservation as evalObservation #-}